ptrpfa/CLI-ATM/README.md

     Register as a new user: register, new, signup, Registration

     ```
 2. Start banking with us!
-You can use any user account provided in the `credentials.md` file to test the ATM application.
+You can use any user account provided in the [`credentials.md`](/credentials.MD) file to test the ATM application.

 ## Database Design
 ---
-Due to the connected nature of financial data, a normalised relational database was designed to facilitate the storage and use of such data.
+Due to the connected nature of financial data in the provided `bank.xlsx` dataset, a normalised relational database was designed to facilitate the storage and use of such data.
 The database is designed to be scalable, and to maintain minimal data replication.
 Each data table has an extra column which is used as its primary key within the database.
 The rationale for using an extra column for identifying each row of data is due to the use of custom formats for data such as `Account Number`, `Cheque Number` and `Transaction Number`.<br>

 ![Database Diagram](docs/database.png)<br>